Utility disconnections are high-stress moments for customers and high-cost moments for business.

-Because this was a net-new self-service capability, the design strategy focused on creating a system that could scale safely—balancing customer clarity, operational trust, and strict business rules across channels.
+Because this was a net-new self-service feature, the design strategy focused on creating a system that could scale safely and could balance customer clarity, operational trust and strict business rules across channels.

 System Clarity

-Complex rules and dependencies were abstracted into clear, step-by-step flows without exposing internal complexity.
+Complex rules and dependencies were distilled into clear, step-by-step flows without exposing internal complexity.

 Channel-Agnostic Design